Role

 My personal contributions include:

-Conducted research into real-world examples of vehicle repurposing, such as reef restoration and mobile community services, to inform app features and user needs
+Helped conducted research into real-world examples of vehicle repurposing, such as reef restoration and mobile community services, to inform app features and user needs

 Presented the final prototype to classmates and instructors, highlighting how the platform supports sustainable resource use and sustainable urban development